NeeharSatti1998/stock_sentiment/README.md

  Run the Streamlit Dashboard:

-- Visualize and manually test news impact on stock predictions:
+- Visualizes daily sentiment predictions and accuracy directly from the MySQL database.

   streamlit run streamlit_app.py

 ---